pointfreeco/swift-snapshot-testing/README.md

   assertSnapshot(of: vc3, as: .image)
 }

-// Record all tests in an XCTestCase subclass: class FeatureTests: XCTestCase {
+// Record all snapshots in an XCTestCase subclass: class FeatureTests: XCTestCase {
   override func invokeTest() {
     withSnapshotTesting(record: .all) {